18.WifiCutout Landscape Esm W900

 Our Final Thoughts on the TunnelVision Attack

 The TunnelVision attack exposes a vulnerability in virtually all VPN apps, negating their core purpose of securing internet traffic.
 As security practitioners, we need to be aware of the implications of this attack and take steps to mitigate the risks it poses.
 This means reassessing the security measures implemented on our networks, considering alternative VPN solutions, and educating our users about the potential risks associated with VPN usage.
-By staying vigilant and proactive, we can better protect our systems and preserve the privacy of our users.
+We can better protect our systems and preserve our online privacy by staying vigilant and proactive.